 Photo: Courtesy of The Other Tribe

-Skirts is officially released on BB Records/Relentless on 30th September.
+Skirts is officially released by BB Records/Relentless on 30th September 2012.

 Listen to The Other Tribe on their Soundcloud here.

-For the latest updates on The Other Tribe check out their blog.
+For the latest updates on The Other Tribe visit their blog here.